noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 #### NOTES
 	- `self` and `globalScope` are the same thing
+		- but niether are required, as.... all methods attached to both objects are global
 		- get your shiz together MDN!
 	- you can react to events in two ways
 		- `self.addEventListener('eventname', (event) => poop)